jonwho/dotfiles/VIM.md

 Must install separately onto your system first otherwise fzf.vim plugin won't find the executable.
 Find it here [https://github.com/ggreer/the_silver_searcher](https://github.com/ggreer/the_silver_searcher).
 This lets you run the ex command `:Ag` to search patterns within files.

+## Workflow
+* Use multiple buffers and windows to work on related problem.
+* Create another tab if working on something separate. (one buffer per tab is inefficient workflow)